-10 Is any mandatory compensation or indemnity required to be paid in the event of a termination without cause or otherwise?
+• Is any mandatory compensation or indemnity required to be paid in the event of a termination without cause or otherwise?
+(If the answer varies by industry or type of relationship, please specify.)

-Article 122 of the TCC requires a principal or manufacturer must pay fair portfolio compensation to a terminated agent if the principal will continue the customer relationships produced by the agent and from which, considering the value of the customer portfolios, the principal is likely to derive significant, continuing economic benefit to the detriment of the terminated agent that will incur an equivalent economic loss in the form of lost commissions and other related compensation.
+Article 122 of the TCC requires a principal or manufacturer must pay fair portfolio compensation to a terminated agent if the principal will continue the customer relationships produced by the agent and from which, considering of the value of the customer portfolios, the principal is likely to derive significant, continuing economic benefit to the detriment of the terminated agent that will incur an equivalent economic loss in the form of lost commissions and other related compensation.
 The foregoing is equally applicable to contractual relationships involving the granting of exclusive distribution rights, exclusive regional franchises and exclusive licences.